Days to Expiry — Option Selling Analyzer logo

 Solution: Set a recurring calendar reminder.
 Every Friday at 4 PM, log that week's trades.
 No exceptions.

 Or use automation (our IBKR upload tool does this for you).
+For a deeper dive into IBKR's native capabilities, see our guide on Interactive Brokers portfolio analysis.

 Mistake 5: No Action Items